-Flipping burgers and delivering pizza are not the only options for teens who want to earn some pocket money.
+Flipping burgers and delivering pizza are not the only options for teens who want to earn some pocket money online.

 The rise of freelancing completely changed the job market, and there are tons of freelance writing jobs available online.
 This includes article writing, copywriting, creative writing, and writing content for social media.
 In short, everyone can land a job that matches their talents and creative abilities, teens included.

-Even though most writing jobs online are intended for adults, there are plenty of options for those under 20.
+Even though most writing jobs online are intended for adults, there are plenty of options for those who are 13 or older.
 Believe me, there are tons of freelance writing jobs for teens online wherein you can earn some cash, and gain experience in a lucrative field that can lead to further career opportunities.

-After all, there are over 50 writing job marketplaces available online, along with many individual sites that need young creative writers.
+After all, there are dozens of writing job marketplaces available online, along with many individual sites eager to sign up young creative writers.

 Tips For Teens Who Want To Dive Into Freelance Writing:

 1. Keep Your Parents Informed

 First off, some job listings posted online are downright scams.
-Eventually, somebody will likely try to cheat you so stay on alert.
+Eventually, somebody will probably try to cheat you, so stay on alert.
 This can be relatively harmless, like not getting paid for submitted work, or it can be a serious crime like identity theft.

 Your parents can help you and protect you if things go awry, or help you figure out if an opportunity is legit or not – and that’s why it’s great to keep them posted on your job hunt.